 Spencer immediately placed her hand over my mouth to keep me from further confusing her with small, monosyllabic words.
 I considered drawing her a few pictures since I couldn’t speak, but I didn’t have any crayons…

 From there, the car ride was continued in silence.
 Madison had her arms crossed over her chest and wouldn’t even look at Glen.
-Glen was slumped in his seat and brooding.
+Glen was slumped in his seat and brooding, legs spread wide.
 Aiden and Sasha were making out.
 Chelsea and Clay just stayed quiet; they were the smart ones.

 Spencer and I leaned our heads together and fought over who loved each other the most.

 When we arrived at the High School, we filed out of the limo and immediately split off.
 I was thankful.
 Our group could be entirely too exhausting.
 We posed for a few photos under the Blue Devil branded archway and then took to the dance floor.
 Spencer was such a spaz with upbeat tempos and I could laugh for hours just watching her obliviously do her thing.